dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-00.md

 ## Name Compression

 All the names stored in the C-DNS format are full domain names; no DNS style name compression is used on the individual names within the format.
-Therefore when reconstructing a packet name compression must be used in order to re-produce the on the wire representation of the packet.
+Therefore when reconstructing a packet, name compression must be used in order to reproduce the on the wire representation of the packet.

 [@!RFC1035] name compression works by substituting trailing sections of a name with a